A butt rash can have several causes. It may be due to an allergy, a virus, a fungal or bacterial infection, or another health condition.

 - Wear loose-fitting clothing to prevent friction.

-- Use a moisture barrier ointment, like petroleum jelly, to prevent friction.
+- Use a moisture barrier ointment, such as petroleum jelly, to prevent friction.

 - Avoid harsh chemicals or other known irritants.